 Have a look at some hotel, resort, apartment, or pension options in Semmering here.

-The largest ski resort near Vienna with ten lifts, Hochkar is about a two hour drive to the southwest of the city.
-With an altitude of 1808 meters above sea level, snow cover and spectacular views of the surrounding landscape are for certain.
+The largest ski resort near Vienna with ten lifts, Hochkar is about a two-hour drive to the southwest of the city.
+With an altitude of 1808 meters above sea level, snow cover and spectacular views of the surrounding landscape are certain.

 Hochkar is also perfect for family activities beyond just the slopes.
 Check out their winter hikes, snowshoe trails, 32 kilometers of cross-country skiing, sled runs, and more.
 Perfect for anyone looking for a day of skiing close to Vienna, Hochkar is your best bet if you’re not looking for a full-on ski holiday in Austria, but you’re looking to get just a taste of it during your trip.